-Become a member to support and feed into our activities, you will also be entitled to conference discounts and invitations to a limited number of member only events.
+Become a member to support and feed into our activities.
+Members receive discounts for our Annual Conference as well as preferential bookings for certain events and invitations to a limited number of member only events.

 Membership is open to experienced personnel working in or associated professionally with the criminal justice system.
 It embraces all those concerned with the prevention and treatment of adult and juvenile offenders.
 Members may be retired or serving personnel.
 Individual members participate in a private capacity and do not represent their organisation or commit them in any way.